 CUTTING A SHAPE

 Solid circular line on glove or chamois leather with inner and external parallel dotted lines 0.5 cm away.
-Diameter of circle must be at least 5 cm in minimum diameter.
+Diameter of circle must be at least 5 cm.

 Laparoscopic scissors and graspers.

 To precisely cut a circular shape without deviation from the line on excision and without damaging underlying tissue

 Placing the tissue under tension to facilitate the exercise

 CLOCK STARTS: As the first instrument is placed into the simulator

 CLOCK STOPS: As the shape is confirmed to be fully excised